mandarini/ac-demo-sb/present/PRESENTATION_WITH_SCRIPT.md

 - 💼 **GitHub**: [github.com/mandarini](https://github.com/mandarini)

 ### Speaker Script:
 "That's how we build real-time multiplayer experiences with Angular and Supabase.
 The combination of reactive signals and real-time infrastructure makes complex multiplayer features surprisingly simple to implement.
+I hope you enjoyed playing with the live demo earlier - you experienced firsthand how smooth and responsive real-time multiplayer can be when built with the right tools.
 Thank you for your attention - I'd love to answer any questions you have!"

 ---

 ## 🎯 Presentation Tips

-### Timing (20 minutes total):
+### Timing (24 minutes total):
-- **Slides 1-6**: Intro, Supabase Overview & Demo (6 minutes)
+- **Slides 1-5**: Intro & Supabase Overview (4 minutes)
+- **Slides 6-8**: AI Tools Integration (3 minutes)
-- **Slides 7-12**: Problem, Solution & Core Features (8 minutes)
+- **Slides 9-11**: Problem, Solution & Demo Preview (3 minutes)
+- **Slides 12-15**: Core Technical Features (6 minutes)
+- **Slide 16**: **Live Demo Break** (3 minutes - audience plays)
-- **Slides 13-18**: Technical Deep Dive (4 minutes)
+- **Slides 17-22**: Performance, Security & Architecture (4 minutes)
-- **Slides 19-22**: Wrap-up & Q&A (2 minutes)
+- **Slides 23-26**: Wrap-up & Q&A (1 minute)

 ### Interactive Elements:
 - **Live Demo**: Have audience join the game on their phones